vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 17. Is six-sevenths a coincidence?
 18. As if one day a week is all dairy/eggs
 19. Is it directed or emergent?
-20. Think frivolous or huge resource de- mand
+20. Think frivolous or huge resource demand
 21. Do your best: might prevent the worst
 22. Can you even tell the needle isn't at full?